jitsi/jitsi-videobridge/doc/statistics.md

 Introduction
 ============
-Jitsi Videobridge exports statistics/metrics as key-value pairs in two ways: via a REST interface which can be queried on demand and as periodic reports published in an XMPP MUC.
+Jitsi Videobridge exports statistics/metrics as key-value pairs in three ways: in a custom JSON format, as Prometheus metrics and as periodic reports published in an XMPP MUC.

 # REST
 The statistics are available through the `/colibri/stats` endpoint on the [private REST interface](rest.md)